Summary

 KV declares that he has no competing interests.

-Dr Kishore Vellody would like to gratefully acknowledge Dr Jeannie Visootsak, the previous contributor to this monograph.
-JV declares that she has no competing interests.
+Dr Kishore Vellody would like to gratefully acknowledge Dr Jeannie Visootsak, the previous contributor to this topic.

 Peer reviewers